OzwaldFR/Taskwarrior-JP/README.md

 If you execute `./tjp.py add "This is the title of my new todo"`, Taskwarrior-JP will create a new todo-note in your Joplin App (in the root notebook).
 The title of this new note will be "This is the title of my new todo".

+### Search todo-notes

+If you execute `./tjp.py lorem`, you should see a list of all the todo-notes which have the string "lorem" in their title (obviously, you should change the word "lorem" for something that's relevant to what you are searching for : `./tjp.py buy`, `./tjp.py john`, etc.).
+That's a very simple search feature but it should be enough for most beginners.
+You'll learn more advanced search methods (using tags, projects, and metadata) later in this README.

 ### Marking a todo-note as "done"